Dobob/OS-simulator/OSsimulator/README.txt

 			1. Process and device IDs start at 1!
 			2. Cylinders start at 0!
 			3. Uninitialized processes have PID 0!
-			   Therefore if a Segment has belongs to a "process" with PID 0, it is a hole.
+			   Therefore if a Segment belongs to a "process" with PID 0, it is a hole.
 			4. Used process IDs are not recycled!
 			5. Disk scheduling uses CLOOK algorithm.
 			6. CPU scheduling is round robin.